History of the University of North Carolina at Chapel Hill: Consolidation: Early 20th century

 In 1915, Cora Zeta Corpening became the first woman enrolled into the medical school.

 In 1932, UNC became one of the three original campuses of the consolidated University of North Carolina (since 1972 called the University of North Carolina system).
 During the process of consolidation, programs were moved among the schools, which prevented competition.
-For instance, the engineering school moved from UNC to North Carolina State University in Raleigh in 1938.
+For instance, the engineering program at North Carolina State University in Raleigh became the designated engineering school within the consolidated university and UNC relinquished its engineering program.

 In 1963, the consolidated university was made fully coeducational.
 As a result, the Woman's College of the University of North Carolina was renamed the University of North Carolina at Greensboro.

-Silent Sam incident
+Until the second half of the 20th century, only white students were admitted.